Working paper

 "The Earned Income Tax Credit and Temporal Flexibility"

-Traditionally, women are known to value and effectively use flexibility in the workplace.
-But in theory, flexibility is associated with a price, and the credit benefit from the Earned Income tax Credit (EITC) may affect the price of flexibility faced by workers eligible for the EITC benefit and, consequently, the demand for flexibility.
-Additionally, the income effects from the EITC may affect the demand for flexibility if flexibility is a normal good.
-Workplace flexibility has been operationalized empirically using different measures.
-In this paper, I follow Goldin(2014) and measure workplace flexibility using occupation characteristics that reflect several aspects of a job, such as the time pressure associated with the job, the need for workers to be around at particular times, the flexibility of the occupation with regard to scheduling, the groups, and workers the employee must regularly keep in touch with, and the degree to which the worker has close substitutes.
+In this paper, I explore whether the apparent declines in match quality due to the Earned Income Tax Credit (EITC) mask a compensating benefit: increased access to workplace flexibility.
+I follow Goldin(2014) and measure workplace flexibility using occupation characteristics that reflect several aspects of a job, such as the time pressure associated with the job, the need for workers to be around at particular times, the flexibility of the occupation with regard to scheduling, the groups, and workers the employee must regularly keep in touch with, and the degree to which the worker has close substitutes.
 This measure of flexibility is referred to as temporal flexibility.
-Using the public version of the National Longitudinal Survey of Youth 1979 cohort (NLSY79) and the O*NET database, I find evidence of a positive relationship between the EITC generosity and the demand for job flexibility.
+Using the public version of the National Longitudinal Survey of Youth 1979 cohort (NLSY79) and the O*NET database, I find evidence that greater EITC generosity is positively associated with workers’ demand for flexible job arrangements.

 "Effect of the Earned Income Tax Credit on Job Satisfaction and Quit Behavior"